lawrencegoodwyn/FinalProject/README.md

 ## Machine Learning
 SciKitLearn is the library that will be used.
 We will be using:
   - Scikit
-  - TensorFlow
-  - Clustering
+  - RandomForestClassifer
-  - y = Violent crime
+  - y = ['cfs_class']
-  - X = moonphase
+  - X = ['cfs', 'date', 'offensedow', 'cfslatitude,'cfslongitude'.'cfs_type', 'moonphase']

-  - K-Nearest Neighbor
-  - RandomForest
-  - Naive-Bayes
+The model is then fit, scaled, and an accuracy score and confusion matrix is output.
 ## Dashboard
 We used Tableau Public for visual displays and a fully interactive [Dashboard](https://public.tableau.com/app/profile/jake.wolfe/viz/Gainesville_Crime_Project/InteractiveDashboard?publish=yes)